LightAPIs/Gloria-X/README_EN.md

 When an array of `Gloria Notification` objects is passed to the `commit` function, the task will be recognized as a "General task", and each collection is cached in an internal "Stages" component so that the notification is pushed only when the object is new.

 #### Task difference

+The observing task will respond to changes in each result, based on the previous execution result; and the general task will only respond to new results, and do not handle past repeated execution results.

 The difference between two types of tasks is explained in detail in two working task codes.